-James's research and teaching expertise are in cultural history, sensory studies, and sound studies.
+James's research and teaching expertise are in sound studies.
 His research has focused on the cultural history of sound and hearing, sound media, and on histories of sonic modernity and modernism.
 In addition to research on the history of noise and everyday hearing he has worked on histories of 'occult' sound in relation to 'enchanted' modernist arts practices.
 He is currently working, among other things, on sound, museums and heritage.
-You can read about some of his work with the Science Museum in this blog and about his current work with the National Science and Media Museum in this blog.
+You can read about some of his work with the Science Museum in this blog and his work with the National Science and Media Museum in this blog.

 The Age of Noise in Britain: Hearing Modernity (University of Illinois Press, 2017).
 You can listen to a feature about the book on BBC Radio 4's 'Thinking Allowed' and a full author interview on the New Books in Sound Studies podcast.